krolique/project_euler/docs/algorithms/sub-array-sum.rst

 while the *end* position remains fixed.
 This is because we can't add any more elements going forward, the current sum exceeds desired sum, so we have to remove some of the earlier elements from the sum and reduce the size of our window.
-The algorithm can also move the *end* position forward if the
+The algorithm can also begin to move *end* position forward if the current sum is set to a value of less than desired sum.

 Loop 5::